TanzeelAkhther/codespace/ArgoCD/Reconcillation Loop.md

 The default *timeout_period* is set to three minutes.
 This value is configurabke and is used within the ArgoCD repo server.

 **ArgoCD_repo_server** - is responsible to retrieve the desired straight from Gitrepo server and it has a timeout option called as the *application_reconcillation_timeout*.

+The *API_Server* can be set up to receive webhook events in order to remove the polling delay.

+Within our Git Provider, we can create the *webhook* by defining the ArgoCD server instance endpoint append with */api/webhook.*